Miguel de Buría: War against the Spanish

 The Burians arrived to the outskirts of the settlement during the night (Esteves places this attack taking place eighteen days after the uprising at the mines.), announcing their attack with the phrase ¡Viva el Rey Miguel! (lit.
 "Long live King Miguel!") and flanking the unsuspecting Spaniards.
 In the confusion, some of the Iberians identified the presence of the natives wearing black paint.
 The Burians won the plaza, burned the church and several houses, killing priest Toribio Ruiz and six settlers.
-The Spanish responded with the Tacuyan reinforcements, pushing them back before finally retreating to the mountains.
+The Spanish responded with the Tocuyan reinforcements, pushing them back before finally retreating to the mountains.
 Esteves credits Diego García de Paredes and Juan de Morón, both warned by Serpa, for the European response.
 Miguel reorganized his troops, but decided to return to his kingdom expecting the Europeans to counterattack.

 The Spanish panicked throughout the region, knowing that the Burians had not received many losses and that further attacks were only a matter of time.
-Nueva Segovia de Barquisimeto requested further help from Tocuyo, whose town council also feared that it could be attacked, organized its forces under captain Diego Losada.
+Nueva Segovia de Barquisimeto requested further help from El Tocuyo, whose town council also feared that it could be attacked, organized its forces under captain Diego Losada.
 The officer departed to the former town, where the group was reinforced and given the task of launching an attack against the Kingdom of Buría.
 The journey through the jungle was rough for the Europeans, who travelled it on foot.
-According to Castellanos, Diego De la Fuente went ahead by himself and captured one of Miguel's men and brought him to Losada's encampment.
+According to Juan Castellanos, Diego De la Fuente went ahead by himself and captured one of Miguel's men and brought him to Losada's encampment.
 The prisoner was the forced to serve as guide.
 Using the element of surprise, the Spaniards captured a group of women that had been laundering in the adjacent river side.
 The kingdom's guards, however, were alerted and reportedly made a call to arms with the phrase ¡Arma¡ ¡Arma¡ ¡Que los barbudos vienen! (lit.
 "To arms!
 To arms!
 The bearded ones are coming!")